djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 - district population;
 - district boundaries in longitude/latitude.

-Several decisions must be made before analysis.
+Several decisions must be made before the analysis begins.

-### Step 1: identify the spatial objects
+### identify the spatial objects

 Temperature is area-supported raster data.